How to Grow Cannabis at Home: Step-by-Step Guide

 1. Seed Selection

-Cannabis Strains
+Cannabis Varieties

-- Hybrids : Combinations of Indica and Sativa that offer a mix of effects.
+- Hybrids: Combinations of Indica and Sativa that offer a mix of effects.

-Feminized vs. Regular Seeds
+Feminized Seeds vs. Regular Seeds

-2. Preparing the Land
+2. Land Preparation

 Light

-- Artificial Light : Use LED or HPS (high pressure sodium) lamps to provide sufficient light.
+- Artificial Light: Use LED or HPS (high-pressure sodium) lamps to provide sufficient light.
 Cannabis plants require at least 18 hours of light per day during the vegetative phase and 12 hours during the flowering phase.

 Pots and Substrate